lopezdsr/sql-query/sqlref/sql_reference.md

 This includes control over data location, format, layout and partitioning.

 A query statement can be submitted via {{site.data.keyword.sqlquery_short}}'s web UI or programmatically, either by using the service's REST API, or by using the Python or Node.JS SDK.
-You can also use {{DSX_full}} and the Python SDK in order to use SQL Query interactively with Jupyter Notebooks.
-In addition, you can submit SQL queries using {{openwhisk}}.
+You can also use {{site.data.keyword.DSX_full}} and the Python SDK in order to use {{site.data.keyword.sqlquery_short}} interactively with Jupyter Notebooks.
+In addition, you can submit SQL queries using {{site.data.keyword.openwhisk}}.

 ## SQL query statement
 {: #chapterSQLQueryStatement}

-The general syntax of SQL query statement is outlined below using the `query` clause and the `namedQuery` clause.
+The general syntax of an SQL query statement is outlined below using the `query` clause and the `namedQuery` clause.

 <h3 id="query">query</h3>